01 of 08

 Other Disneyland Entertainment

 Besides watching all the shows at Disneyland, you can meet and greet the Disneyland characters.
-To get some insider tips and ideas for having a really fun time with them, check the guide to How to Actually Meet the Disneyland Characters.

 The Main Street Cinema could easily be Disneyland's most-overlooked entertainment opportunity.
 Inside it plays a roster of six classic Walt Disney cartoons from the early days, including Steamboat Willie, Plane Crazy, and Mickey’s Polo Team.
 They play continuously on several screens, making it easy to stop in for a moment to catch a quick glimpse of animation's earliest days.